axsh/wakame-vdc/README.md

 [![Code Climate](https://codeclimate.com/github/axsh/wakame-vdc.png)](https://codeclimate.com/github/axsh/wakame-vdc)

 Wakame-vdc is a virtual datacenter or an IaaS (Infrastructure as a Service) suite.

-Visit [the wiki](https://github.com/axsh/wakame-vdc/wiki) for a more detailed explanation.
+Visit http://wakame-vdc.org for a more detailed explanation.

 System requirements
 -------------------